The Top CRM Systems For Business Management

 What’s included in Really Simple Systems CRM?

-The 14-day trial uses the Professional plan with the marketing module activated.
+The 14-day trial uses the Professional plan with the marketing tool activated.
 This version of the software helps users work smarter, allowing the ability to manage and track leads and customer contact.

-With the integrated Marketing module, you can capture leads from your website, build marketing campaigns and send newsletters directly from the CRM system.
+With the integrated Marketing tool, you can capture leads from your website, build marketing campaigns and send newsletters directly from the CRM system.
 There’s no need for a separate emailing product as everything you need is in one place.
-Less promoted, is an optional service support module that lets you manage your customer support cases and record the activity to the CRM record.
+Less promoted, is an optional service support tool that lets you manage your customer support cases and record the activity to the CRM record.

 The Professional plan starts at US$30/UK£20 per user per month and key features include two-way email integration, custom settings, user permission levels and quotations.